Epstein Could Have Been Stopped. But.

 A persistent stream of “BUTS” led to these people landing or holding positions with enough prestige to be picked up on Epstein’s radar.

-And that is another lesson from this affair: Stop excusing bad behaviour.
+And that is the big lesson from this affair: Stop excusing bad behaviour.

-Most of them did not abuse any women or underage girls.
+Most of the people in Epstein’s circle did not abuse any women or underage girls.
 Still, they were King Jeffrey’s excellent enablers.

-And they have likely been excused for bad behaviour and poor judgement for decades, long before they shook hands with the inglorious bastard.
+And they have likely been excused for bad behaviour and poor judgement for decades, long before they looked into the eyes of the inglorious bastard.

 Remember that the next time you have a “But, he is…” at the tip of your tongue.